Bernoulli property of subadditive equilibrium states: Introduction

 Our proof follows the classical approach of Chernov and Haskell \cite{chernov1996nonuniformly} and Ornstein and Weiss \cite{ornstein1973geodesic, ornstein1998bernoulli} in that we show the existence of Very Weak Bernoulli partitions.
 The major difference is that we do not require our measure to be smooth.
 While this approach is not new, applying it to subadditive equilibrium states provides a different perspective in studying ergodic properties of such measures beyond locally constant cocycles.
 Moreover, we have simplified the relevant parts of the proof according to the fact that the base dynamical system is uniformly hyperbolic, as opposed to non-uniformly hyperbolic in \cite{chernov1996nonuniformly}.

 The paper is organized as follows.
 In $\S$\ref{sec: prelim}, we introduce relevant notations and survey preliminary results.
-In $\S$\ref{sec: LPS}, we establish measurable local product structure on subadditive equilibrium states with the Gibbs property, and in $\S$\ref{sec: Bernoulli} we prove an abstract theorem on Bernoullicity which implies Theorem \ref{thm: B}. \\\\ \textbf{Acknowledgments:} We would like to thank Dan Thompson and Amie Wilkinson for helpful discussion and valuable comments on this paper.
-B.C. was partially supported NSF grant DMS-1954463, as well as a Presidential Fellowship from The Ohio State University.
+In $\S$\ref{sec: LPS}, we establish measurable local product structure on shift-invariant measures with a submultiplicative property, and in $\S$\ref{sec: Bernoulli} we prove an abstract theorem on Bernoullicity which implies Theorem \ref{thm: B}. \\\\ \textbf{Acknowledgments:} We would like to thank Dan Thompson and Amie Wilkinson for helpful discussion and valuable comments on this paper.
+We would also like to thank the anonymous reviewers for extremely helpful comments.
+This work was partially supported by NSF grants DMS-1954463 and DMS-2303333, as well as a Presidential Fellowship from The Ohio State University.